fes300/TiplanManager/README.md

 ## Running it with Docker compose

-you need to have docker-compose installed.
+you need to have docker and docker-compose installed.
 When you have it, just type `docker-compose up` from your terminal. it will do everything you need (use -d flag if you don't want to tail the logs of the containers).

 If you want to rebuild the image use `docker-compose up --build`.